ethanmonlux/always-on-automation-runtime/README.md

 ---

-## Whatâs intentionally omitted
+## What is intentionally omitted

 To keep this public and safe, this repo excludes:
 - real credentials or account identifiers
-- proprietary business logic / strategies
+- proprietary business logic or strategies
 - live integrations with external services

-The goal is to demonstrate the **execution layer patterns** used for production automation/agent systems.
+The goal is to demonstrate execution-layer patterns used for reliable automation and agent-style systems.

 ---